Explore the History of Seldovia

 Pre-European Contact and Early Settlements

 Before European contact, Seldovia was inhabited by the Alutiiq people, who lived along the Kachemak Bay for thousands of years.
-These indigenous communities relied on fishing, hunting, and gathering, and had a rich cultural heritage that included intricate art and sophisticated fishing techniques.
+These indigenous communities relied on fishing, hunting, and gathering, and had a rich cultural heritage that included intricate art and sophisticated fishing techniques. you can discover this culture at Seldovia’s museum operated by Seldovia Village Tribe.

 Russian Influence and Fur Trading

 In the late 18th century, Russian explorers arrived in the region.
 Seldovia became a significant hub for fur trading, particularly sea otter pelts, under Russian influence.
 This period marked a significant change in the local economy and cultural landscape, with the establishment of the Russian Orthodox Church in the area.
+The name Seldovia is the English pronunciation (version) of the Russian word for herring.
+Herring Bay!

 The Gold Rush and Development